-2.4.1 The RVC normally has a number of studentships available for research degree study.
-They may be funded from the RVC's own resources, or funded by an external sponsor following competition, negotiation or an allocation process.

-2.4.2 All awards will be advertised, at least on the RVC's website.
+- 2.4.1 The RVC normally has a number of studentships available for research degree study.
+They may be funded from the RVC's own resources, or funded by an external sponsor following competition, negotiation or an allocation process. - 2.4.2 Available studentship opportunities are advertised on the RVC's website and appropriate external websites.
 Eligibility and selection criteria will be clear in all further particulars of awards and the application processes and closing dates will be clearly identified.
-The processes used for selection will be in accordance with equal opportunities.
+The processes used for selection will be in accordance with the College's Equality and diversity policy.